 What will happen in your interview?
-First and foremost, hiring managers will try to understand two things.
-Whether you can perform the therapy methods and treatments they use at their rehabilitation center, or healthcare institution.
-And whether you have the right personality for the job, the right attitude to patients and to physiotherapy work.
+Simple as it sounds, hiring managers will try to understand two things.
+First one, whether you can perform the therapy methods and treatment they use at their rehabilitation center, or their healthcare institution.
+Secondly, whether you have the right personality for the job, the right attitude to patients and to physiotherapy work.
+And how good are your chances to get this job?
+Well, it depends…

 If you want to succeed in your interview in a good rehab center, in a center that does not need to hire just about anyone to have staff onboard, you will have to convince them that you meet the following criteria: